fablevi/HideItems/README.md

     $ reboot

-I tested on GNOME 45/ Ubuntu 23.10
+I tested on GNOME 45,46
 Probably it will work on every icon on the _rightBox item.
 I still not figure out what happens if some icon is appear on the right side of my extensions icon, but im working on it 🙂.

 Dont use with top panel organiser extension, it can brake it.

-Testing on GNOME 46!